 I have found the best solution for me is to let go of the rope.
 Think about it.
 It is in the letting go that stress no longer exists, worries no longer penetrate, and joy is possible.

 I was talking with someone close yesterday and they were saying how someone took advantage of them and it was wrong and this and that and how they were going to confront them and take the things back and all that dribble.
 I told her that this was one way, but it wouldn’t help the situation.
 The best thing to do is to just let go of the rope.
 Let go? she said. . . it was just plain wrong.
-I said, well, that is purely a judgement call, and of course, you can certainly make it, but what will you get out of that?
-Certainly no joy, just more stress, unhappiness and the like.
+I said, well, that is purely a judgment call, and of course, you can certainly make it, but what will you get out of that?
+Certainly no joy, just more stress, unhappiness, and the like.

 So, letting go is the best answer I have and I practice it a lot now.
 I let go of so many things and it is quite interesting how much better I feel and how much better I perform as a result.
-I let go of those judgements, disappointments, fears.
+I let go of those judgments, disappointments, fears.
 Who needs that stuff?
 Oh yes, the strugglers. . . no gain without pain. . . okay, they can have it their way, and I’ll have it mine.

 One Of My Favorite Book Titles Says It Very Well: